Skip to content

 What Breaks

 Context overflow.
 Large repos with deep dependency trees blow past the 40% context budget.
-Agents start hallucinating file paths, inventing APIs, and confidently referencing code that doesn't exist.
+Agents start hallucinating file paths, inventing APIs, and impressively referencing code that doesn't exist.
 The fix is aggressive scoping: never load the whole repo, only load what's relevant to the current bead.

 Agent drift.
 Long sessions where the agent gradually loses the plot.
 Starts strong, makes good progress, then somewhere around the 40-minute mark begins making changes that don't serve the original goal.
 The fix is short sessions with hard scope boundaries.
 But it means more session overhead.